huggingface/blog/annotated-diffusion.md

 We'll go over the original [DDPM paper](https://arxiv.org/abs/2006.11239) by Jonathan Ho et al., 2020, implementing it step-by-step in PyTorch, based on Phil Wang's [implementation](https://github.com/lucidrains/denoising-diffusion-pytorch).
 Note that the idea was actually already introduced in [Sohl-Dickstein et al., 2015](https://arxiv.org/abs/1503.03585).
 However, it took until [Song et al., 2019](https://arxiv.org/abs/1907.05600) (at Stanford University), and then [Ho et al., 2020](https://arxiv.org/abs/2006.11239) (at Google Brain) who independently improved the approach.

+Note that there are [several perspectives](https://twitter.com/sedielem/status/1530894256168222722?s=20&t=mfv4afx1GcNQU5fZklpACw) on diffusion models.
+Here, we employ the discrete-time (latent variable model) perspective, but be sure to check out the other perspectives as well.

 ```python
 from IPython.display import Image
 Image(filename='assets/78_annotated-diffusion/ddpm_paper.png')